 What is the goal of the first-preparatory work?

-To extract the spiritus mundi/secret fire from raw matters and then to prepare the universal dissolvent/magnet/Mercurius/alkahest out of it.
+To extract the spiritus mundi/secret fire from raw matters and prepare the universal dissolvent/magnet/Mercurius/alkahest out of it.

 How did ancient philosophers believe that a body had missed the Spirits of Life?

-They believe that a body that allowed its fumes to fly away, was a body that had missed the Spirits of Life.
-In fact, they observed escaping fumes when heating matters.
+They believe that a body that allowed its fumes to fly away was a body that had missed the Spirits of Life.
+They observed escaping fumes when heating matters.
 Of course, Mercurius is much more complex than mere fume.

 What is the Philosophical definition of Spirit/Water and Body/Earth?

-In a few words, the ancient alchemists defined Spirit as everything which was able to “run away”, so even fumes and vapors.
-While Body was everything prevented to run away.
-To the first one, they give the name of Mercurius/Water, and to the second the name of Salt/Earth.
+In a few words, the ancient alchemists defined Spirit as everything which could “run away”, so even fumes and vapors.
+At the same time, the Body was everything prevented from running away.
+To the first one, they give the name Mercurius/Water, and to the second, the name Salt/Earth.

 What did ancient chemists define as Salt?

-The definition of Salt is rather later and seems to be introduced by Paracelsus to define the body in which Mercurius and Sulphur must be dwelling in.
-The nomenclature seems to derive from the definition the very ancient chemists gave to Spirit as everything able to “run away”, so fumes, vapors, and even liquids.
-While Body was everything prevented to run away.
-To the first one, they gave the name of Mercurius/Water, and to the second the name of Salt/Earth.
+The definition of Salt is somewhat later and seems to be introduced by Paracelsus to define the body in which Mercurius and Sulphur must be dwelling.
+The nomenclature seems to derive from the definition the ancient chemists gave Spirit as everything able to “run away”, so fumes, vapors, and even liquids.
+At the same time, the Body was everything prevented from running away.
+To the first one, they gave the name Mercurius/Water, and to the second, the name Salt/Earth.

 What did ancient chemists define as Mercurius and Sulfur?

-It is interesting to know that, at the beginning of the vulgar era, ancient chemists use to call “Mercurius” the humid vapors discharging from the earth’s heating, and “Sulfur” the dry fumes.
+It is interesting to know that, at the beginning of the vulgar era, ancient chemists call “Mercurius” the humid vapors discharging from the earth’s heating, and “Sulfur” the dry fumes.